mattyowl/RSSMOSPipeline/README.md

     solution as the WCS stored in the header.

 4. The `rss_mos_visual_inspector` tool can be used to look at the 1D spectra, compare to template spectra from SDSS, and measure redshifts.
-This needs the `tkinter` module to be installed.
+This needs the `tkinter` module to be installed, and for the `matplotlib` backend to be set to `TkAgg`.

     Run this using, e.g.,